TedHusted/awake/awake.md/awake.md

 “Sure,” links Noah.“Next.”

 “Away from work, how do you typically spend your time?
-Feel free to use a multiple answer, such as: ‘ten-percent Hiking, twenty-percent Sci-Fi Movies, ten-percent Cooking, and sixty-percent Other.’”
+Feel free to use an answer with multiple ranges, such as: ‘ten-percent Hiking, twenty-percent Sci-Fi Movies, ten-percent Cooking, and sixty-percent Other.’”

 Noah murmurs, “I hope this does not turn a personality quiz.”